 INTRODUCTION

 The account of Jesus cleansing the Temple, as recorded in Matthew 21:12-17, reveals His deep concern for the sanctity of worship and the true purpose of God’s house.
 The Temple, meant to be a place of prayer and communion with God, had become corrupted by commercial exploitation.
 The presence of money changers and merchants, particularly those selling animals for sacrifice at inflated prices, had turned the sacred space into a marketplace.
-Jesus’ actions in driving out the traders and overturning their tables demonstrate His righteous indignation against religious hypocrisy and exploitation.
+Jesus’ actions in driving out the traders and overturning their tables show His righteous indignation against religious hypocrisy and exploitation.
 His reference to Isaiah 56:7 and Jeremiah 7:11 highlights the contrast between God’s original intention for the Temple and the way it had been misused.
 This moment marks a pivotal confrontation between Jesus and the religious authorities, who had allowed these practices to persist, further exposing their spiritual blindness.

 Following this dramatic act, Jesus performs healings in the very Temple He had just cleansed, demonstrating His true authority and mission – to restore both the holiness of the Temple and the dignity of those marginalized by society.
 The blind and the lame, often excluded from full participation in worship, now find healing and welcome in God’s house.
 Meanwhile, the children joyfully proclaim, “Hosanna to the Son of David,” recognizing Jesus’ messianic identity.
 This angers the chief priests and scribes, who reject both Jesus’ authority and the praise offered to Him.
 In response, Jesus cites Psalm 8:3, affirming that God ordains praise even from the mouths of children.
 This passage underscores Jesus’ role as the fulfillment of the Messianic prophecies and the true purifier of worship, calling believers to honor God with sincerity and justice rather than empty rituals and worldly gain.